-The U.S. Department of Energy (DOE) Wind Program is committed to developing and deploying a portfolio of innovative technologies for renewable, domestic power generation to support an ever-growing industry, targeted at producing 20% of our nation's electricity by 2030.
-In fact, The DOE Wind Program, in close cooperation with the wind industry, is launching a new initiative to revisit the findings of the 2008 DOE 20% Wind Energy by 2030 report, and to develop a renewed vision for U.S. wind power research, development, and deployment.
-On this page, you'll find information about photographs, videos, audio files, and animations released by the Wind Program.
+The U.S. Department of Energy (DOE) Wind Program is committed to developing and deploying a portfolio of innovative technologies for renewable, domestic power generation to support an ever-growing industry.
+In support of the President’s strategy to diversify our nation’s clean energy mix, an elite team of researchers, academics, scientists, engineers, and wind industry experts revisited the findings of the Energy Department’s 2008 20% Wind by 2030 report and built upon its findings to conceptualize a new vision for wind energy through 2050.

 The National Renewable Energy Laboratory's Image Gallery has a collection of wind energy photographs.
 Find them by entering "wind" in the keyword search box.
 Additional photos pertaining to the Distributed Wind Market Report can be found in a distributed wind report gallery on the eFormative website.